 Take a look around your warehouse.
 Do employees quickly and efficiently move products from bins to trucks to be shipped to customers?
-Are your able to track and trace your products efficiently and accurately through your supply chain?
-Are managers able to make quick, accurate decisions about how best to maximize their employees' job skill sets and responsibilities?
+Are you able to track and trace your products efficiently and accurately through your supply chain?
+Are managers able to make quick, accurate decisions about how best to maximize their employees’ job skill sets and responsibilities?

 If you answered no to each of these questions, your company may not be a fully realized “smart” warehouse, even if you use an ERP system.

 Businesses that use mobile applications in conjunction with their ERP solutions typically have many more opportunities to improve their warehouse operations and thus their product and service lines.